zakarynichols/zaknicholsdev/README.md

   currently: "Using React, Ionic, and Capacitor to write iOS and Android apps."
 };

-// Professional Software Developer from
-// Elkhart, IN.
-Self-taught with a focus on const favParadigm = (paradigm) => (`${paradigm} Programming!`) favParadigm('Functional');
+const favParadigm = (paradigm) => (`${paradigm} Programming!`) favParadigm('Functional');
 ```

 <p>
+ Professional software developer with a focus on functional programming.
 Interested in all front-end technologies.
  Experience developing dynamic user interfaces in JavaScript, DOM manipulation, managing state, consuming API's, HTTP Protocol,
  writing queries in SQL, and building API's in Node with RESTful architecture.
 </p>